kiringodhwani/RustCheatSheet/README.md

 impl Summary for NewsArticle { }
 ```

-- **Default implenentations can call other methods inside our trait definition:**
+- **Default implementations can call other methods inside our trait definition:**

 ```Rust
 pub struct NewsArticle {